EOSIO/eos/EXCHANGE_README.md

 Exchange Deposit & Withdraw Documentation
 -----------------------------------------

-This document is targeted toward exchanges which wish to automate deposit and withdraw of standard-conforming EOSIO token contracts.
+This document is targeted toward exchanges who wish to automate deposit and withdraw of standard-conforming EOSIO token contracts.
 The blockchain's native token conforms to the standard.